How to Obfuscate Debug Information & Prevent Reverse Engineering in Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Obfuscate Debug Information on Android apps using Appdome
+How to Implement Obfuscate Debug Information in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Obfuscate Debug Information without an SDK or gateway: